blutui/dev.blutui.com/src/pages/docs/canvas/functions/cms-audio.md

 `sources: array`

-You can specify each source attribute directly. `sources` is a array of objects which has to varibles. `url` which is for the src attribute and `type` which is for the type attribute
+You can specify each source attribute directly. `sources` is an array of objects which has two variables. `url` which is for the src attribute and `type` which is for the type attribute

 ```canvas {% process=false %}
 {{ cms_audio('artist-1', {sources:[{ url:'audio-1.mp3', type:'audio/mp3' },{ url:'audio-1.mp4', type:'audio/mp4' }]}) }}